So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 There are over 9000 statuses in Crawl.
 If you see one you don't know, ask learndb or the ingame lookup (?/) about it.

 Poison applies damage to your character over time.
 The yellow portion of the HP bar indicates the health to which you will ultimately fall.
 If that's below 0 you are lethally poisoned and you'd better hope there's an ace up your sleeve.

 The poison status stacks.
 If you become further poisoned you will take more damage per turn for longer.
 The status name changes from yellow to pink and then red to display this.

 A potion of curing immediately removes all poison.

 Poison is most deadly in the early Dungeon and that's when you might not have any potions of curing.
 A potion of heal wounds could raise your HP enough to take you out of lethal poison range.
 You might also live if you can increase your HP regeneration by a means such as a potion of ambrosia or the Trog's Hand ability if you're a Berserker.

 Confusion comes with a whole stack of negative effects:

 Dealing with confusion

-A potion of curing immediately removes confusion.
+A potion of curing or potion of cancellation immediately removes confusion.